moheladwy/Groq-Csharb/CONTRIBUTING.md

 # Contributing to Groq C# SDK

+> **⚠️ ALPHA DEVELOPMENT WARNING**
+> **This SDK is currently in ALPHA stage (v2.0.0.x-alpha) and is NOT production-ready.**
+> - The API surface may change significantly between releases
+> - Breaking changes are expected as we refine the SDK architecture
+> - Contributions are welcome, but expect rapid iteration and changes
+> - Focus on testing, feedback, and experimental features

 Thank you for your interest in contributing to the Groq C# SDK!
 This document provides guidelines and instructions for contributing to this project.

 > **Note**: This is a modernized fork of the original [GroqApiLibrary](https://github.com/jgravelle/GroqApiLibrary) by J. Gravelle.
 We welcome contributions that continue to enhance and improve the SDK while respecting the original foundation.